cauimsouza/Speed-Typer/README.md

 On Ubuntu 16.04 LTS:
   - open a terminal in /src directory
-  - run bash build.sh
+  - "bash build.sh" to build
-  - java -jar SpeedTyper.jar
+  - "java -jar SpeedTyper.jar" to execute